XERGER/echoprint-codegen/README.md

 ## Notes about the codegen binary

 The makefile builds an example code generator that uses libcodegen, called "codegen."
 This code generator has more features -- it will output ID3 tag information and uses ffmpeg to decode any type of file.
 If you don't need to compile libcodegen into your app you can rely on this.
-Note that you need to have ffmpeg installed and accessible on your path for this to work.
+Note that you will need to have a static build of ffmpeg for the selected platform and provide it as the first argument.

-    ./echoprint-codegen billie_jean.mp3 10 30
+    ./echoprint-codegen ./ffmpeg/bin/ffmpeg billie_jean.mp3 10 30

 Will take 30 seconds of audio from 10 seconds into the file and output JSON suitable for querying: